CroodSolutions/CISOinaBox/05 - CIS18 and Basic Security Controls/Readme.md

 ### Email and Web Protections

+These controls relate to protecting against attacks that come inbound via email, chat, compromised web sites, or other methods involving a user.
+They often involve a user taking one of these actions:
+ - Clicking a link.
+ - Opening an attachment.
+ - Visiting a compromised or attacker controlled web site.
+ - Plugging in a USB or other malicious device.
+ - Running malicious software (marketplace or social engineering).
+ - Giving up an MFA token.

 [CIS09 - Email and Web Browser Protections](https://github.com/CroodSolutions/CISOinaBox/blob/main/05%20-%20CIS18%20and%20Basic%20Security%20Controls/CIS09%20-%20Email%20and%20Web%20Browser%20Protections.md)

 [CIS14 - Security Awareness and Skills Training](https://github.com/CroodSolutions/CISOinaBox/blob/main/05%20-%20CIS18%20and%20Basic%20Security%20Controls/CIS14%20-%20Security%20Awareness%20and%20Skills%20Training.md)

 ### Network Defense

+These controls relate to how a network is setup and what attack opportunities it may provide, as well as monitoring for when something suspicious happens on the network.

 [CIS12 - Network Infrastructure Management](https://github.com/CroodSolutions/CISOinaBox/blob/main/05%20-%20CIS18%20and%20Basic%20Security%20Controls/CIS12%20-%20Network%20Infrastructure%20Management.md)